Vedant-Hande/Age-Cal-Python/README.md

 - Follow the prompts to enter your name and age.
  -  Input your name: John
  -  Input your age: 25
-  -- John's age is 25 years or 300 months or 9,126 days.
+   OUTPUT IS _ John's age is 25 years or 300 months or 9,126 days.

 ## Contributing

 Feel free to submit issues or pull requests if you want to contribute to this project!

-Acknowledgements
-Inspired by various online resources on Python date manipulation. vbnet
-Copy code

-### Instructions to Use

-1. Replace `yourusername` in the clone command with your actual GitHub username.
-2. Ensure that the filename in the usage section (`age_calculator.py`) matches the actual name of your Python script.
-3. Customize any other sections as needed.